DavisPL-Teaching/119/exams/final_study_list.md

     + Microbatching and possible microbatching strategies

-    + Spark timestamp (assigned to all members of a microbatch)
+    + Spark timestamp (assigned to all members of a microbatch - talk about today)

 - Time